NCBI-Codeathons/pubmed-codeathon-team2/README.md

 - Savita Shrivastava
 - Summer Rankin
 ## Acknowledgment
-- We would like to thank the `NIH National Library of Medicine/National Center for Biotechnology Information` for providing all the required computational resources during the codeathon
+- We would like to thank the `NIH National Library of Medicine/National Center for Biotechnology Information` for providing all the required computational resources during the codeathon.

 ## License
 Licensed under MIT License - Copyright (c) 2022 NCBI-Codeathons (Refer LICENSE file for more details)